Last fact-checked: 26 February 2020

 Thailand has a thriving dental tourism scene that delivers on quality, providing you find a quality-checked dentist.
 Find and book your dentist with Dental Departures and you are assured of receiving your care from a pre-screened clinic that has been background checked by us.
 We know there are good and bad dentists wherever you go, so our checks take the guesswork out of finding a good dentist.

-On our website, you will only find clinics where we would be happy to have treatment ourselves.
+On our website, you will only find clinics where we would be happy to have been treated ourselves.
 We have included a wide array of information so you can make an informed decision on which dentist is right for you.
 You can view photos and virtual clinic tours; check out dentists, their qualifications and experience; compare prices and read real patient reviews.

 We know it is a daunting decision on whether to have your dental care abroad, and many patients do feel apprehensive–but the overwhelming majority who do take the plunge are overjoyed with their decision and have no qualms about returning for further treatment.